frame-lang/frame-docs/intermediate_frame/return.rst

                 -> $Maybe ^("no")

         $Maybe
             // 2.
-Still in the context of the system initalization
+Still in the context of the system initialization
             |>|
                 ^= "maybe another way"
                 ^